tibetty/osm2geojson-lite/README.md

 Benchmark
 ---
 ### Performance vs. `osmtogeojson` (with `xmldom` for XML processing)
-    * Workloads include the XML and JSON of 4 administrive areas (zhucheng, hebei, tokyodo, usa)
+1. Workloads include the boundary XML and JSON of 4 administrive areas (zhucheng, hebei, tokyodo, usa)
-    * Call each conversion for 100 rounds to mitigate the impacts of GC and other factors
+2. Call each conversion for 100 rounds to mitigate the impacts of GC and other factors
-    * For each scripts, run as many as times seperately and then calculate the average cost time (in abbr., ACT)
+3. For each script, run as many as times seperately and then calculate the average cost time (ACT for short)
-    * The speedup is a coarse lowest number of dividing the ACT of 'osmtogeojson' by the one of this library
+4. The speedup# listed in blow table are coarse lowest value of dividing the ACT of `osmtogeojson` by the one of this library
 ```
 $ cd bench
 $ node o2gl-bench.js